-Traveling by train in Italy means always traveling with carry-on luggage - you'll carry on board everything you have with you.
-It's your responsibility to bring your bags on board and stow them properly, which is a great incentive to pack light.
+Traveling by train in Italy means always traveling with carry-on luggage.
+You'll carry on board everything you have with you.
+It's your responsibility to bring your bags on board and stow them properly, which is a great incentive to packing light.
 There's no fee to bring luggage on the train.

 The on-board luggage storage options differ depending on the type of train.
-On the newer high-speed trains there are storage areas at one end of each train car, often across from the toilet, which are available for anyone in that car to use for their larger bags.
+On the newer high-speed trains, there are storage areas at one end of each train car, often across from the bathroom, which are available for anyone in that car to use for their larger bags.

 On the older trains, the only real storage areas are overhead shelves above the seats.
 Sometimes there is room to stow medium or small bags in the space created when two seats are situated back-to-back.
-Smaller bags - backpacks, purses, briefcases - can be slid underneath the seat.
+Smaller bags, such as backpacks, purses, and briefcases can be slid underneath the seat.